verana-labs/verifiable-trust-vpr-spec/spec.md

 :::warning
 - Deposit-bound amounts MUST always be paid in [[ref: native denom]] (trust units are minted from native denom only).
-- When paying with COIN ≠ [[ref: native denom]] or with FIAT, the payer pays the deposit-bound amounts on behalf of payees (since payees receive non-native assets that cannot be deposit-bound).
+- When paying with COIN ≠ [[ref: native denom]] or with FIAT, the payer pays the deposit-bound amounts on behalf of payees (since payees receive non-native assets that cannot be deposit-bound), and pays correspondingly less in the pricing asset: net economics match the native-denom case.
+For FIAT pricing, the off-chain settlement SHOULD likewise be for the fee minus its deposit-bound portion.
 :::

 ##### [MOD-PP-MSG-10-4] Create or Update Participant Session execution